-Today, we’re a team of 80+ and are backing up billions of items for tens of thousands of business owners in over 100 countries – but our mission to help protect businesses against data disasters doesn’t end there.
+Today, we’re a team of 100+.
+We are backing up billions of items for 100,000+ business owners in over 100 countries – but our mission to help protect businesses against data disasters doesn’t end there.

 Our vision for Rewind is to become the only service you’ll ever need to back up all of the critical cloud apps that you use to run your business.
 You will never again have to manually run a backup or spend hours trying to restore it.

 It’ll be a no-brainer insurance policy for your data, the same way that we think about life insurance.